youngkin/heyyall/README.md

     Sleep pauses the current goroutine for at least the duration d.

 What this means is that `time.Sleep()` may and likely will sleep longer than specified.
-This behavior means `RunDuration` also turns out to be more of a suggestion rather than a strict specification.
+This behavior means `RunDuration` also turns out to be more of a guideline rather than a strict specification.
 So the actual run time of a test execution will be a little longer than specified.
 How much longer increases with the length of `RunDuration`.
 For example:

 ```
 ./heyyall -config "testdata/threeEPs33Pct.json"